Freegle1643/Customized-Dockerfile-Pool/Enable Xspice in Container.md

 ### Further improvement

-- Enable audio
+- Enable audio [Solved]

-  May refer to a existed implementation running Skype, Steam and other media app in Docker
+  May refer to a existed implementation running Skype, Steam and other media app in Docker.

   [Docker Containers on the Desktop](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/)

+  *This function has been added and updated the Dockerfile an run command above.*

 - Hardware acceleration